 - Life-Cycle Rituals.
 These kinds of rituals are symbolic forms that deal with key, natural stages that, as intrinsic parts of their life-journeys, individuals, groups, and cultures experience.
-As markers of positive life-experiences, and contrary to what life-crisis rituals represent, life-cycle rituals are connected to important thresholds which people typically go through.
+As markers of positive life-experiences, and contrary to what life-crisis rituals represent, life-cycle rituals are connected to important thresholds which people typically go through, and which constitute milestones.
 With this background in mind, there are rituals specifically designated for births, the coming of age, graduations, initiations, and marriage, just to name a few examples.
 Many of the events associated with these types of rituals are marked by ceremonies that contain rites of passage, a symbolic movement from an older status to a newer one with the roles, expectations and/or responsibilities connected to each status.
 In this kind of ritual there is usually a preparation phase, an in-between or transition phase (which some people called “liminality”), and the actual final phase incorporation into the new condition.

 - Life-Crisis Rituals.
 But as we all know, life is not a garden of roses.
 Oftentimes our faith and character are put to the test to show what we are made of, because of our own poor choices or because of situations that are no fault of our own.
 To help individuals get through tough times or move to the next phases of their journeys, religious communities have created life-crisis rituals in response to accidents, illnesses, droughts, death, war, and other trying situations in life.
 What is their ultimate objective?
 To restore harmony or balance in that person’s life, and his or her relationship with the divine and their neighbors.
 When someone is sick, for example, the following actions might be helpful: acts of divination, oracles, mantras, prayers and fasting, mentioning the names of the sick, anointing with oil, sacred dances, ceremonial ablutions, and the reading of the last rights.